Giovix92/PaperplaneExtended/README.md

         I will be rolling on the floor laughing at you.
     /**

-This is a fork of the famous [Paperplane](https://github.com/RaphielGang/Telegram-UserBot) userbot made by the awesome [RaphielGang](https://github.com/RaphielGang) team with some extras from the Telegram userbot community.
+This is a fork of [Paperplane Extended](https://github.com/AvinashReddy3108/PaperplaneExtended), which is a fork of the famous [Paperplane](https://github.com/RaphielGang/Telegram-UserBot) userbot made by the awesome [RaphielGang](https://github.com/RaphielGang) team with some extras from the Telegram userbot community.

 For setting up and configuring this userbot, you can checkout the [Wiki](https://telegra.ph/How-to-host-a-Telegram-Userbot-07-24)